gregleo-econ/Page-Source/markdown/0. Microblog/microblog.md

 I will be presenting *Minimal Experiments*

-If you are interesting in presenting to our group, reach out to me.
+If you are interested in presenting to our group, reach out to me.
 We are open to outside speakers either in-person or via zoom.

 ## 10/19/21, 9:01 PM